MartaBento/btc-guessing-game/README.md

 # Introduction

-This web app was built to allow users to guess whether the market price of Bitcoin (BTC/USD) will be higher or lower after one minute.
+This web application enables users to predict if the market price of Bitcoin (BTC/USD) will increase or decrease after a one-minute interval.

+The web application can be accessed at [https://btc-guessing-game.vercel.app](https://btc-guessing-game.vercel.app).

 ## Rules